Medicare Part A & B

 - You’re living with Amyotrophic Lateral Sclerosis (ALS), also known as Lou Gehrig’s disease.

-Here’s a recap of Original Medicare, its costs, how to enroll, and what it covers:
+Here’s a recap of Medicare Part A and B, its costs, how to enroll, and what it covers:

-- Original Medicare includes Medicare Part A (Hospital Insurance) and Part B (Medical Insurance).
+- Original Medicare includes Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance).

-- To help pay your out-of-pocket costs in Original Medicare (like 20% coinsurance), you can also explore Medicare Supplement coverage.
+- To help pay your out-of-pocket costs in Medicare Part A and B (like 20% coinsurance), you can also explore Medicare Supplement coverage.

 - You can use any doctor or hospital that accepts Medicare, anywhere in the U.S.

-Original Medicare is one way to get Medicare.
-Another option is Medicare Advantage.
+- Another option is a Medicare Advantage Part C plan.
 We recommend you also take time to learn about both Medicare Advantage and Medigap, comparing what you can expect to pay in premiums and out-of-pocket costs.
-These are all important pieces of making the best decision for your care.